 If you have £15 to spare you can climb the ArcelorMittal Orbit in Stratford, which is the highest sculpture in the world.
 It’s worth looking around for deals if you want to do this, as they frequently run price reductions or 2:1 offers.

 The staff are all very enthusiastic, but they can’t change the view, which does still resemble a building site.
 Once there you can use interactive screens to see the view by day or night and read about what it is exactly you’re looking at.

 Or you can appreciate the mirrors designed by Anish Kapoor (of Turner prize fame) and look at the view upside down.

 If you want to be a real cheapskate though, good free views of the city are available at Parliament Hill in Hampstead Heath.

-Tate Modern, Alexandra Park and Crystal Palace park also provide good free views.
+the top floor of the Tate Modern, Alexandra Park and Crystal Palace and Primrose Hill also provide good free views.